mcneel/developer.rhino3d.com/_guide_topics/rhinopython/primer-101/python-primer-101-chapter-4.md

 [2.]{.code}[ rs.AddPoint]{.code-keyword}[
 ]{.code}[\[]{.code-keyword}[0.0, 0.0, 1.0\] » Wrong]{.code}

-[If you look in the RhinoScript helpfile and search for the ]{.content}[AddLayer() ]{.code-10pt}[method, you'll see the following text:]{.content}
+[If you look in the RhinoScriptSyntax helpfile and search for the ]{.content}[AddLayer() ]{.code-10pt}[method, you'll see the following text:]{.content}